eddmann/eddmann.github.io/_posts/2021/2021-01-28-advent-of-code-2015-day-4-the-ideal-stocking-stuffer.md

 };
 ```

-We begin by creating a small function `calcLowestNonce` which uses brute-force to determine the lowest matching nonce value based on the supplied input.
+We begin by creating a small function, `calcLowestNonce`, which uses brute force to determine the lowest matching nonce value based on the supplied input.
-Once found we then return this nonce value to the callee.
+Once found, we then return this nonce value to the caller.

-To answer part one we are required to find the first valid nonce value which has five leading-zeros, using the above function we are able to return this answer like so 🌟.
+To answer part one, we are required to find the first valid nonce value which has five leading zeros.
+Using the above function, we are able to return this answer like so 🌟.

 ```typescript
 const part1 = (input: string): number => calcLowestNonce(input, 5);